lastbackend/toolkit/README.md

 - **Configs** - Register your own config in main.go and use it from anywhere.
 The config interface provides a way to load application level config from env vars.

 - **Plugins** - Rich plugin system to reuse same code.
 Plugins are designed as connectors to user services like databases, brokers, caches, etc...
+[See repository](https://github.com/lastbackend/toolkit-plugins).

 - **Packages** - Automatic packages system for custom packages logic.
 Like repositories, controllers and other stuff.
 Can be powerupped with Hooks: <PreStart, OnStart, OnStop> to customize applciation logic.